emacsorphanage/popwin/README.markdown

     (setq special-display-function 'popwin:special-display-popup-window)

-In this case, you need to change `special-display-buffer-names` or `special-display-regexps` so that popwin takes care of such buffers.
+In this case, you need to change `special-display-buffer-names` or `special-display-regexps` so that popwin sould handle such buffers.

 popwin is tested under GNU Emacs 22 or later.